The Employment Law Review: Belgium

 Normally, there are no notification or consultation procedures unless there is a collective dismissal or plant closure, or if a collective bargaining agreement provides for a specific procedure.
 Offers of suitable alternative employment are not required.

 The termination of an employment contract is always definitive.
 The only remedy is financial compensation.
 There is no possibility for obligatory reinstatement of the employee.
 Certain categories of employees are statutorily protected against dismissal, such as members and candidates of the works council, members of a trade union delegation, pregnant employees and employees on maternity or parental leave.

 Employment contracts concluded for an indefinite period may only be terminated by one of the parties through prior notification of a notice period.
 Termination for a serious reason constitutes, in principle, the only permissible circumstance for unilateral termination without prior notice.
 In practice, however, it is possible for either of the parties to terminate the contract without prior notice, provided compensation is paid.

-In the majority of cases, employers and trade union organisations establish a social plan granting additional compensation to the workers concerned and other measures with a view towards reducing the consequences of collective dismissal (e.g., early retirement schemes).
+In the majority of cases, employers and trade union organisations establish a social plan granting additional compensation to the workers concerned and other measures with a view to reducing the consequences of collective dismissal (such as early retirement schemes).

-Note that the concept of collective dismissal varies according to whether consideration is given to the right of employees to prior information and consultation, or the employees' right to receive compensation.
+Note that the concept of collective dismissal varies according to whether consideration is given to the employees' right to prior information and consultation, or the employees' right to receive compensation.

 In some sectors, there will also be specific obligations for employers if the multiple redundancies do not meet the thresholds of the national legislation.